 Born in Mississippi.
 Lived in Los Angeles and New Orleans.
 Back in Mississippi.

 A small film festival in even smaller rooms.
 Beautiful Piermont on the Hudson serves as the backdrop for this new, exciting film festival.
-Located just 13 miles northwest of the George Washington Bridge, the festival is easily accessible for all in NYC, with picturesque upstate NY village charm, on the Hudson River.
+Located just 13 miles north of the George Washington Bridge, the festival is easily accessible for all in NYC, with picturesque upstate NY village charm, on the Hudson River.
 The Village of Piermont has been featured in such films as, "The Purple Rose of Cairo" and "At First Sight" and represented on the small screen with, "The Blacklist" and "Law & Order".
 The festival will feature screenings with Q and A's, outdoor musicians and special guests.
 This event is free to the public.

 Rules & Terms

 Applicant must have created the project or, have written permission from the owner of the content to submit the film to us.

 1. Film must be completed and un-released.

 2. We do not accept any films made before 2016.